 Saint James School is fully accredited by the Western Association of Schools and Colleges.
 The school curriculum meets and exceeds both State and Diocesan standards

 Our Kindergarten is staffed by a fully-credentialed teacher and a full-time instructional aide.
+In addition, the school’s reading resource specialist focuses on inventive spelling, journal writing and storytelling.

 Saint James School uses the phonics-based Pearson Scott Foresman Reading Kindergarten series.
 The curriculum also focuses on best practices for teacing beginning literacy skills.